darija-open-dataset/dataset/README.md

 - We usually don't use "Z" or "th" for ظ ، ذ ، ث , because we generally don't use these letters in darija (except in northern Morocco, but for the sake of simplicity, we are focusing primarily on standard darija)

-- We do NOT use apostrophes.
-In fact, since we are working on `csv` files, apostrophes will break off words
+- When using apostrophes or commas, don't forget to surround the expression by quotation marks (as we are working on `csv` files)

+> "don't"

 - We use spaces as word delimiters, not _ nor - : `thank you` instead of `thank_you`